siriuspal/ocgi/README.md

 #ocgi

 One command git init for git repository on private server.
-Written in Python
+Written in Python I wrote this because I was not able to initialize remote repository without manually creating directories on server.

 ABOUT & HOW TO USE